 Contact a California Truck Driving Accident Lawyer

 When you or a loved one have been the victim of a truck accident, please consult with a local truck accident attorney before speaking with insurance representatives.
 Insurance adjusters will be calling you to talk, but you should never give a recorded statement.
 Adjusters can ask confusing questions in the hopes of using your answers to discredit your case later.
 Let your attorney handle these frustrating calls.

-Attorney Martin Gasparian offers a free case evaluation to victims and their families.
+Attorney Martin Gasparian offers a free case evaluation to big rig truck accident victims and their families.
 Mr. Gasparian works to make sure clients are allowed to rebuild their health and their lives without worry over hospital bills and lost paychecks.